Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 The 2026 Efficiency Era: What Changed at CES 2026

 CES 2026 (January 5–9) marked a turning point in business laptop design.
-Manufacturers finally listened: the touchbars are gone, physical keys are back (Dell), and "Repairability" is now a premium feature (Lenovo).
-We are no longer just buying "AI PCs"; we are buying laptops designed to last 5 years.
+Manufacturers have responded to user feedback: touchbars have been replaced with physical keys (Dell), and repairability has become a premium feature (Lenovo).
+The focus has shifted from "AI PCs" to laptops designed for 5-year deployment cycles.

 ARM vs. x86: The Processor Decision That Matters